 - Snapchat Shows (professional partnerships).

-However, not all of these options are available to every creator or in every country.
+Not all of these options are available to all creators or in all countries.

 Monetizable formats in 2026

-Snapchat monetization mainly revolves around video.
-The formats and programs below can generate revenue depending on your country, activity, and eligibility.
+Snapchat monetization is mainly based on video.
+The formats and programs below can generate revenue depending on your country, activity and eligibility.

 Spotlight

-Spotlight is Snapchat’s TikTok-like feed: very short videos (often under a minute) highlighted in a dedicated feed.
-Creators can earn based on performance through a dedicated fund.
+Spotlight is Snapchat’s short-form format, designed for vertical videos highlighted in a dedicated feed.
+Creators may receive compensation based on their content performance through a dedicated program.

 Mid-Roll ads

-If you publish public Stories and you’re in an eligible country, Snapchat can insert ads in the middle of your content.
+If you publish Public Stories and are in an eligible country, Snapchat can insert ads in the middle of your content.

-Earnings depend on views, ad CPM, and watch time.
-Some estimates mention $1 to $3 per 1,000 views, but it varies widely by country and niche.
+Compensation depends on the number of views, advertising CPM and watch time.
+Some estimates mention revenue between $1 and $3 per 1,000 views, but this varies significantly depending on countries and topics.

 - follow content guidelines,